microsoft/vscode-arduino/BRANCHNOTES.md

   * When having adding a library folder to the workspace IntelliSense should use the same configuration for it to enable library navigation and code completion.
   * Optimization: Abort analysis build as soon as compiler statement has been found
 * Non-IDE unit testing - to eliminate dependency injection use ts-mock-imports for instance
+* Hardcoded and scattered constants:
+  * Load package.json and use values from therein instead of hard coding redundant values like shortcuts (like I did for the IntelliSense message in `arduino.ts`)
+  * Scan code for other hard coded stuff and take appropriate countermeasures

 ## Non-categorized Notes
 ### Integrate upstream changes into fork